Most Expensive Bass Guitars Available Today (2025 Updated)

 The Ritter Royal Flora Aurum Bass Guitar

-This beauty was designed by Jens Ritter, one of the best-known luthiers specializing in electric instruments.
-He’s especially famous for his custom guitars and basses with their exceptional design.
-Out of all of the ones he designed, no bass can compare to the Royal Flora Aurum.
+This beauty was designed by Jens Ritter, one of the best-known luthiers that specialized in electric instruments.
+He’s especially famous for his exceptionally signed custom guitars and basses.
+Out of all the ones he designed, no bass can compare to the Royal Flora Aurum.

-But Ritter doesn’t sell this one for cheap.
-This one is currently priced at $250,000.
+Unsurprisingly, Ritter doesn’t sell this one for cheap.
+The Royal Flora Bass is currently priced at $250,000.
 It previously had the record of the most expensive bass until a lucky person bought Wyman’s bass.

 So, who did Ritter make the Royal Flora Aurum for?
 We have no idea.
 All we know is bass players drool over its premium materials, the maple with the breathtaking quilted pattern, and its overall hand-designed quality.

 Not only that, but diamonds top each knob.
-The knob position marks are made of green diamonds.
-If this bass didn’t get any more extra, the nut is made of ivory from a 10,000-year-old Siberian Mammoth.
+The knob position marks are made of stunning green diamonds.
+And to top it off, the nut is made of ivory from a 10,000-year-old Siberian Mammoth.
 Yes, you read that correctly.
 And by the way, the Siberian Mammoth is extinct.

 If this isn’t the fanciest bass ever, then I don’t know what is.